Yijia-Xiao/Know2BIO/dataset/README.md

+# Message to NeurIPS reviewers: We mistakenly submitted our latest revision to the "supplemental materials" instead of the main "pdf" location.

 # Know2BIO Dataset

 Know2BIO dataset is periodically updated and released.
 The latest release is from 2023-08-18 and consists of 3 versions: